5 Ways to Stop Apps from Opening on Startup on Mac

 Untick the Open at Login option.
 (Do the reverse if you want the app to start automatically.)

-How to Disable Login Items in System Preferences
+How to Disable Login Items on Mac in System Settings/System Preferences

-In the Login Items list, you'll find all the apps that will start up when you log in to your Mac.
-Highlight the ones you want to disable, unlock the padlock in the lower-left corner, and click the minus button under the list.
+- Highlight the login items you want to disable, unlock the padlock in the lower-left corner, and click the Minus button under the list.

 Here's all you need to do.